TosbackCgusBridge-Bot/CGUs-versions/Google/unknown.md

 The Google Privacy Policy applies to all Google services, including the Google Wifi app and Wifi points.
 This article sheds additional light on your privacy choices specific to Wifi points and the Google Wifi app.

+In addition, you can read more about Google &.
+Nest’s overall commitment to privacy in the home, which covers Wifi devices made by Google.

-Last modified: December 6, 2016 (view archived versions)
+Last modified: May 5, 2019 (view archived versions)

 Information Wifi points &. the Google Wifi app collect

-The information your Wifi points and the Google Wifi app collect helps us deliver the best Wi-Fi experience possible. **Importantly, the Google Wifi app and your Wifi points do not track the websites you visit or collect the content of any traffic on your network.** However, your Wifi points does collect data such as Wi-Fi channel, signal strength, and device types that are relevant to optimize your Wi-Fi performance.
-Google policies and terms of services apply as normal to any Google services you use (like Gmail or Google search), whether you’re using them on an Google Wifi network or not.
+The information your Wifi points and the Google Wifi app collect helps us deliver the best Wi-Fi experience possible. **Importantly, the Google Wifi app and your Wifi points do not track the websites you visit or collect the content of any traffic on your network.** However, your Wifi points do collect data such as Wi-Fi channel, signal strength, and device types that are relevant to optimize your Wi-Fi performance.
+Google policies and terms of services apply as normal to any Google services you use (like Gmail or Google search), whether you’re using them on a Google Wifi network or not.

 With simple controls in the Google Wifi app's 'Privacy' settings, you can manage three types of data collected -- Cloud services, Wifi point stats, and App stats.
 Examples of the kinds of data managed by these controls are given below.